-Branches

-- Lobbies were closed from late March 2020 to mid June 2020.
-All lobbies now open daily - Enhanced COVID-19 protocols are required for entrance to our facilities

-Employees

-- Substantial number of employees working from home, ranging between 400-450 on any given day - Additional sick leave available - Personal protective equipment and daily health screenings required for all employees working from an Alpine Bank facility

-Paycheck Protection Program

-- Began accepting applications Sunday, April 5, 2020 from existing customers only - Approved and funded 3,997 loans for \$305 million in Round 1 of PPP. - Alpine has funded with on balance sheet liquidity - Forgiveness process for Round 1 PPP loans has begun - Also participating in Round 2 of PPP beginning January 20, 2021 - Approved and funded 1,632 loans for \$147 million in Round 2 of PPP as of March 31, 2021

-• Loan Payment Deferral Program

-- Began on March 20, 2020 - All current borrowers eligible for a 90 day deferral of interest and principal - Deferred amounts are added to the back of the loan for payment at maturity - 1,602 loans for \$823 million originally took advantage of the program - 15 loans for \$20 million are still on deferral as of March 31, 2021

-Subordinated Debt Issuance

-- Issued \$50 million in subordinated debt on June 11, 2020 - Sixteen separate investors purchased portions of the offering - Proceeds will be held to enhance capital during this uncertain time - \$30 million was injected into the bank subsidiary in December 2020
+- Branches - Lobbies were closed from late March 2020 to mid June 2020.
+All lobbies now open daily - Employees - Substantial number of employees worked from home, ranging between 400-450 on any given day - Additional sick leave available - Personal protective equipment and daily health screenings required for all employees working from an Alpine Bank facility - Majority of backroom personnel returned to the office on a hybrid schedule in July 2021 - Paycheck Protection Program - Began accepting applications Sunday, April 5, 2020 from existing customers only - Approved and funded 3,997 loans for \$305 million in Round 1 of PPP. - Alpine has funded with on balance sheet liquidity - Forgiveness process for Round 1 PPP loans has begun - Also participated in Round 2 of PPP beginning January 20, 2021 - Approved and funded 1,632 loans for \$147 million in Round 2 of PPP as of March 31, 2021 - Loan Payment Deferral Program - Began on March 20, 2020 - All current borrowers eligible for a 90 day deferral of interest and principal - Deferred amounts are added to the back of the loan for payment at maturity - 1,602 loans for \$823 million originally took advantage of the program - No loans remain on deferral as of September 30, 2021 - Subordinated Debt Issuance - Issued \$50 million in subordinated debt on June 11, 2020 - Sixteen separate investors purchased portions of the offering - Proceeds will be held to enhance capital during this uncertain time - \$30 million was injected into the bank subsidiary in December 2020